Terranova-Python/Wifi-Heatmap/README.md

 # Wifi-Heatmap
-Analyze site maps with wifi APs and range details for Unifi AP's
+Analyzes site maps with wifi APs and range details for Unifi AP's.
+Adjust signal strength and import your own site photos into the program!

+Python 3.8.5

 Dependancies
-Tkinter
+Tkinter,
 Pillow (PIL)

+How to use:
+Close repository or:

-Create root folder anywhere and call it "Wifi Heatmap" Dump files and pics into root folder run main.py
+Create root folder anywhere and call it "Wifi Heatmap" Dump pictures into "pics" in root folder run main.py